akellbl4/akellbl4/README.md

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/git/external?repository-url=https%3A%2F%2Fgithub.com%2Fakellbl4%2Fpavel.mineev.me)

-From the very start to not so long ago my site was just number of links to my social media and contacts.
-Since I started to write about development I decided to have my own place where I can write that I want.
-So, I decided to use Next.js, Tailwind, and MDX as base for my website.
+From the very start to not so long ago my site was just several links to my social media and contacts.
+Since I started to write about development I decided to have my place where I can write what I want.
+So, I decided to use Next.js, Tailwind, and MDX as the base for my website.

 ## Overview